TTK4130/ttk4130.github.io/docs/jupyter-notebook.rst

     %lsmagic

-You can list a cheat sheet with :code`quickref`
+You can list a cheat sheet with :code:`quickref`

 .. jupyter-execute::